acoliver/evals/problems/pagination/workspace/problem.md

 # Pagination Service Repair

-This project contains a small Express API backed by SQLite and a minimal React client rendered through tests.
+This project contains a small Express API backed by SQLite and a minimal React client.
 The current implementation is missing critical pagination behavior.

 ## Requirements